craftcms/docker/README.md

 ## Images

 There are three main "types" of images provided for different types of applications; `php-fpm`, `nginx`, and `cli`.
-Each image allows the developer to select a PHP version (e.g. `craftcms/nginx:7.4`).
+Each image allows the developer to select a PHP version (e.g. `craftcms/nginx:8.0`).

-Each image and PHP version also provides a `-dev` variant which has Xdebug installed and is useful for local development (e.g. `craftcms/php-fpm:7.4-dev`).
+Each image and PHP version also provides a `-dev` variant which has Xdebug installed and is useful for local development (e.g. `craftcms/php-fpm:8.0-dev`), as well as database tools for creating and restoring backups.
 Images that do not include `-dev` are considered production.

-> Note: you are not required to use `-dev` images for local development, they are provided with Xdebug to make debugging easier.
+> Note: you are not required to use `-dev` images for local development, they are provided with Xdebug and to make debugging easier.

+To keep the production images lean and secure, database tools are NOT included by default (they are included in the `-dev` variants).
+If you want to create database backups from the Craft control panel, you will need to [install these yourself](#database-tools).

 ### php-fpm